 California law requires ongoing regulatory coordination and oversight of both the Security Fund and its self-insured member entities.
 Member entities elect seven (7) representatives, from among the member entities, to serve four year terms on the Fund’s Board of Trustees.
 An eighth member, the Director of the Department of Industrial Relations or the Director’s Designee serves as an Ex Officio member of the Board.

 The Director of the Department of Industrial Relations (DIR) and its Office of Self Insurance Plans (OSIP) provides regulatory enforcement and administrative control over all workers’ compensation self-insured entities operating in California.

-For questions regarding the Office of Self Insurance Plans or regulatory matters, please directly contact Jon Wroten, Chief of OSIP at 916-464-7000.
+For questions regarding the Office of Self Insurance Plans or regulatory matters, please directly contact the Office of Self-Insurance Plans at 916-464-7000.